Daniel-OReilly/Tracking-the-Spread-of-News/readme.md

 ## Methodology

-* Given an inital location, local news publishers are found
+* Given an initial location, local news publishers are found
 * Every found publisher site is scraped for current news articles
 * Through a user provided radius, cities within the area are found
 * These cities local news publishers are also found and scraped.